 Android typically uses Fastboot Mode to unbrick the device but Samsung is different.
 Since it doesn’t have a Fastboot Mode we have to boot into Download Mode (also called Odin Mode) to get your smartphone working again.
 This means you need Odin and a freshly downloaded firmware for your specific Galaxy S10.

-When I say that, I don’t mean to just download any Galaxy S10 firmware because you have that phone and not the S10+ or the S10e.
+When I say that, I don’t mean to just download any Galaxy S10 firmware because you have that phone (instead of the S10+ or the S10e).
 I mean, you need to make sure you have downloaded the exact firmware for your device.
-This oftentimes means you need to know what region your device is from.
+This oftentimes means you need to know what region (and/or the wireless carrier) your device is from.

 It also means you may need to know what carrier your device was made for as well.
 This isn’t an issue for those who bought their Galaxy S10 from an official retailer but it can be confusing to figure out if you picked up yours from a 3rd-party reseller (like I did).
 As it turns out, my Galaxy S10+ has a region origin of Panama.

 You can find this out by using the Phone Info application from the Play Store.